NadeemNicoR/TeamProjects/reports/week07.md

 ### __Section 2:__

  #### 2.1.
 What we did.
- During the last week, we devoted all our atention to the deploiment of the prototype and the imformation related to it, and for that we coplete:
+ During the last week, we devoted all our attention to the deployment of the prototype and the information related to it, and for that we complete:

-1. Finalise the __use-case diagram__.
+1. Finalize the __use-case diagram__.
 2. Establish acceptance criteria for  __user stories__ of the epic user story required for the prototype.
 3. Redesign UML __class Diagram__.
 4. Develop __activity diagrams__.
-5. __Develope the application__.
+5. __Develop the application__.
 6. Design __user interface__.
 7. Record times for the __development speed__.
 8. Up date the __blog__ with prototype information.